w33zl/FSBuild/README.md

 _**Note:** The `.fsproj`, `fsbuild` and your zip file will be automatically added to the blacklist and is not needed in the 'excludeFiles' section._

 ## Installation instructions
 Follow the instructions below to install FSBuild on your system.
 The only real mandatory step is the first one, the tool will work after that step (with limitations).
-However, to get a full installation it is recommended to also follow the optional steps 2-4:
+However, to get a full installation it is recommended to also follow the optional steps 3-5:

+1. Download the latest version of FSBuid
-1. **Unzip** the contents of the fsbuild.zip archive into any folder (from now on called _'installation folder'_ )
+2. **Unzip** the contents of the fsbuild.zip archive into any folder (from now on called _'installation folder'_ )
-2. Add the path to the _installation folder_ in your **environment variables** (see [detailed instructions]() below)
+3. Add the path to the _installation folder_ in your **environment variables** (see [detailed instructions]() below)
-3. Edit (or create) the `.env` file in the _installation folder_ to **configure FSBuild** (see configuration section below for details)
+4. Edit (or create) the `.env` file in the _installation folder_ to **configure FSBuild** (see configuration section below for details)
    1. Enable automatic translations with DeepL by providin an API key (it is easy and free)
    2. Enable automatic testing with TestRunner (two simple steps)
-4. **Run the command** `fsbuild help` to ensure the installation is ok, if you see usage instrucitons everything is good
+5. **Run the command** `fsbuild help` to ensure the installation is ok, if you see usage instrucitons everything is good

 Note: If you don't want to change your environment variables, you can instead unzip the fsbuild.exe to your mod folder, however that is not recommended.
 You could also skip setting up environment variables and just use the full path each time you execute the fsbuild command (e.g. `C:\YourPath\fsbuild <command>`), while not convinient it works at least.